stoplightio/spectral/docs/guides/5-custom-functions.md

 - Data/credentials infiltration
 - Data tampering
-- Running cpu-intensive tasks, i.e. crypto-mining
+- Running cpu-intensive tasks, such as crypto-mining

-While the risk is relatively low, you should be careful about including **external rulesets** you are not in charge of, in particular those that leverage custom functions.
+While the risk is relatively low, you should be careful about including **external rulesets** you aren't in charge of, in particular those that use custom functions.

 You are strongly encouraged to review the custom functions a given ruleset provides.
 What you should hunt for is: